nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 npm install --save-dev ts-jest jest-sonar-reporter
 ```

-Jest can be configured via a file called `jest.config.js` in the project root.
+Jest can be configured via a file called `jest.config.js` in the project root folder.
 We'll use it to transform all test files matching the
 [Jest naming convention](https://www.reactnative.guide/7-testing/7.1-jest-setup.html)
 with `ts-jest` and generate reports